minipief/pyva/doc/source/intro.rst

 About pyva
 ==========

-Vibroacoustic [All2009] is a challenging and demanding task.
+Vibroacoustic simulation is a challenging and demanding task.
 Students in this field of acoustics must get used to several methods and tools.
-A full frequency vibroacoustic [All2009] requires very different tools ranging from deterministic approaches, for example finite element methods (FEM), to random methods as the statistical energy analysis (SEA)
+A full frequency vibroacoustic simulation requires very different tools ranging from deterministic approaches, for example finite element methods (FEM), to random methods as the statistical energy analysis (SEA)
 In the mid frequency range deterministic and random approaches must be used simultaneously.
 This is called the hybrid FEM/SEA-method.

-Students (and small acoustic consultancies) usually cannot afford the licence costs of typical vibroacoustic [All2009] software.
+Students (and small acoustic consultancies) usually cannot afford the licence costs of typical vibroacoustic  simulation software.
 Thus, the **pyva** toolbox aims at providing a software framework to apply all the above mentioned methods in a python environment for free.
-The idea is to allow students to exercise vibroacoustic [All2009] using a free software without the need to implement everything from scratch.
+The idea is to allow students to exercise vibroacoustic  simulation using a free software without the need to implement everything from scratch.

 Objectives